 Interdisciplinary events (IEs) highlight sessions that tackle a common theme through an interdisciplinary combination of approaches, aiming to foster cross-division links and collaborations.
-IEs are launched for the first time at the 2016 General Assembly with four themes: 'Across scales in the geosciences', 'Volcanic gas, aerosol and ash emissions', 'From mountain to basin', and 'Interplay of Arctic climate and ice'.
+IEs were launched for the first time at the 2016 General Assembly.
+In 2017, the themes of the four IEs are 'Arctic environmental change', 'Citizen science', 'Big Data in the geosciences' and 'Communicating and mitigating natural risks'.